-The ceremony for the official handover of the Olympic Flame for the PyeongChang 2018 Winter Olympic Games will take place at the Panathenaic Stadium in Athens on Tuesday 31st October at 11:00am.
+The ceremony for the official handover of the Olympic flame for the Tokyo 2020 Olympic Games will take place at the Panathenaic Stadium in Athens and is open to the general public on Thursday 19th March at 11:00am.

-The ceremony is an absolute highlight for anyone living or visiting Athens to enjoy.
-Visitors are advised to arrive well in advance of the 11:00am starting time to witness the official ceremony which includes the Greek Presidential Guard, the City of Athens Marching Band and a performance by the 30 Caryatids Kores led by High Priestess Katerina Lehou and choreographed by Artemis Ignatiou.
+The ceremony is an absolute highlight for anyone visiting Athens.
+Visitors are advised to arrive well in advance of the 11:00am starting time (we suggest arriving at or before 9:30am) to witness the official ceremony which includes the Greek Presidential Guard, the City of Athens Marching Band and a performance by the 30 Caryatids Korres before the flame is handed over to the Tokyo Olympic Committee.

 Find more events on in Athens.